Rodeo action in The Natural State

 bronc riding, team roping, and the ever-popular bull riding.
 Fireworks

-take place after each performance and two great parades fill downtown Emma Street.
+take place after each performance and parades fill downtown Emma Street before each night of the rodeo.

 For 80 years, the annual Old Fort Days Rodeo

-in Fort Smith has been entertaining rodeo enthusiasts with talented
+in Fort Smith, AR has been entertaining rodeo enthusiasts with talented

 cowboys, high prize money and quality rodeo livestock.
 The fast paced